hiroy/clover-silex-maintenance-serviceprovider/README.md

-Providing the maintenance window for the application build with Silex.
+Providing the maintenance window page for the application built with Silex.